code4sac/trash-ai/docs/localdev.md

 ## _*IMPORTANT*_

-It's suggested you work in branch `local` when developing Pushing / merging PR's to any branches with a prefix of `aws/` will trigger deployment actions
+Pushing / merging PR's to any branches with a prefix of `aws/` will trigger deployment actions, when developing locally, create a new branch and submit a pull request to `aws/trashai-staging`

 ---